curveresearch/notes/stableswap.md

 The `get_dy` isn't actually what's used to do the exchange, but the `exchange` function does the identical logic while handling token transfers and other fee logic, particularly sweeping "admin fees", which are the fees going to the DAO.
 In any case, the amount `dy` is the same.

+Note that an extra "wei" is subtracted in `xp[j] - y - 1`.
+This is because `y` might be truncated due to the integer division, effectively rounding down.
+So we compensate by increasing `y` by 1.
+Defending against value leakage like this protects the pool from attackers potentially draining the pool, although it may very slightly penalize the user in some cases.

 # Fees
 Fees enter into the picture in a couple different ways.
 During an exchange, the out-token amount received by the user is reduced.
 This is added back to the pool, which increases the stableswap invariant (the invariant increases when a coin balance increases, as can be checked using the usual calculus).
 This effectively increases the balances for LPs when they redeem their LP tokens.